jdinh8124/pokemon-hackathon/README.md

 - Users can battle pokemon in turn based fighting
 - Users can choose stadium to battle pokemon
 - Weather is affeced based on real life weather
-- If the user wins they will receive a taco recipes

 ## Demo